FAMILY RULE 1: GENERAL INFORMATION

 As provided by statutes or upon stipulation, the Child Support Commissioners shall hear all Title IV-D support cases; U.I.F.S.A., Department of Child Support Services (DCSS) paternity, custody and visitation issues raised in IV-D cases as provided by law, support enforcement, and welfare reimbursement cases, as well as other family law matters upon assignment.

-If a Court employee or deputy sheriff working at a courthouse in the Family Law Division, or a member of his or her family, is a party to a Family case, the Supervising Judge of the Family Law Division shall transfer the case to a different Family courthouse or the Civil Division for assignment.
+If a court employee or deputy sheriff working at the Family Justice Center courthouse in the Family Law Division, or a member of his or her family, is a party to a Family case, the Supervising Judge of the Family Law Division shall transfer the case to the Civil Division for assignment.

 The following abbreviations are used throughout the Family Court Rules.